gaurav-nivsarkar/artifactory-viewer/README.md

 # Artifactory Repository Browser

-A convenient web interface to browse Artifactory repositories with inline markdown file viewing.
+A dedicated web interface to browse a specific Artifactory repository with inline markdown file viewing.

+**Note:** This project is configured for a single, specific Artifactory instance and repository path.

 ## Features